Twitter reinstates Marjorie Taylor Greene’s personal account

 “We need to ask — is it time for Twitter to go?” he tweeted.

-Musk responded, “Hey stop defaming me!” but did not offer any direct response as to the decision to reinstate the account without the council promise he proposed just weeks ago.
+Musk responded, “Hey stop defaming me!” but did not offer any direct response as to the decision to reinstate Trump’s account without the council promise he proposed just weeks ago.